nobodyme/blog/content/draft/aws-llm-league/index.md

 date: "2025-11-09T07:15:00.000Z"
 ---

-I promised a lot of folks I'd write a blog if I win, so here's me penning this down after finishing 2nd in the competition.
-Before we begin, here's a little brief about the competition itself.
-The AWS AI league consists of two rounds,
+I promised a lot of folks I'd write a blog if I win, so here's me penning this down after finishing 2nd in the AWS AI League.
+Before we begin, here's a little brief about the competition itself, it consists of two rounds,

-1) You are given a 72 hours to fine tune a Llama 3.2 8B model to the given domain using AWS Sagemaker Jumpstart.
-The finetuned model when submitted is evaluated and rated against the Llama 3.2 70B model using LLM as a judge using a fixed set of 50 questions.
-If your finetuned LLM's answer is better, you get a point.
+1) You are given a 72 hours to fine-tune a Llama 3.2 8B model to the given domain using AWS Sagemaker Jumpstart.
+The fine-tuned model when submitted is evaluated and rated against the Llama 3.2 70B model using LLM as a judge using a fixed set of 50 questions.
+If your fine-tuned model's answer is better, you get a point.
 Participants are ranked based on these points in the leaderboard.
 2) For the second round, top 5 candidates from the first round are chosen.
-This time, participants get to craft a system prompt that their finetuned model (from the previous round) takes in to answer the question.
+This time, participants get to craft a system prompt that their fine-tuned model (from the previous round) takes in to answer the question.
 In this round, the answers are evaluated by human judges (40%), LLM (40%) and audience (20%).
 The winner is decided based on these points after 5 questions.

 ## Preparation

-Although I have been working with LLMs for the past couple of years, prior to this event, I have only finetuned a model once that too with help.
+Although I have been working with LLMs for the past couple of years, prior to this event, I have only fine-tuned a model once that too with help.
 So, I set out to understand it deeply before the competition and started my prep one week prior.

 For starters this [video series by AWS](https://www.youtube.com/watch?v=gZP9N86b248&list=PLBm5soQMjeJ0-h5Dfp_iUFyjUDDbxM8S4&index=7) helped me get familiar with sagemaker and model finetuning.
 I also looked at several LLM leagues of the past, stumbled upon a blog from the winner of the, [Singaporean AI league](https://medium.com/@andyphuawc/my-secret-sauce-for-the-inaugural-singapore-nationwide-aws-large-language-models-league-llml-983d02e63cb3) and the blog from [first round winner](https://github.com/taswhe/2024-sg-lol-papaoutai) from the same league.
 Both these blogs talk about data preparation and hyperparameters tuning and what worked for them.
 I noted them all down religiously.
+For those of you who don't know, hyperparameters are basically like configuration settings that you can adjust while fine-tuning a model.

 While I was familiar with data preparation, I realised that I needed to learn more about hyperparameters, that's when I stumbled upon this [blog from AWS](https://aws.amazon.com/blogs/machine-learning/fine-tune-llama-3-for-text-generation-on-amazon-sagemaker-jumpstart/) which was good starting point.
-The information about time taken for each instance size and config pair to finetune a model at the end of the page was a cherry on the top.
+In addition, the information about time taken for each instance size and config pair to fine-tune a model at the end of the page was a cherry on the top.

 ![hyperparameters shown from the blog](hyperparameters.png)

-Plus reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these hyperparameters are inherently dependant upon the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment, particularly the insight about enabling LoRA for more layers.
+Plus reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these hyperparameters are inherently dependant upon the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment, particularly the insight about enabling LoRA for more layers proved very effective.

 You can find my raw notes that I took while reading these articles and [more over here](TODO)